ayobamiakomolafe/Pathfinder/README.md

 How to Run The App LOCALLY:
-1. Download the repository as a folder
+1. Download the repository as a folder.
-2. The code requires both python and R to run so make sure both languages are installed on your device
+2. The code requires both python and R to run so make sure both languages are installed on your device.
-3. Install Dependencies found in the requirements.txt and packages.txt file
+3. Install Dependencies found in the requirements.txt and packages.txt file.
-4. Download the Zipped Atlas dataset
+4. Download the Zipped Atlas dataset.
-5. Use the "Clean Atlas" Function found on the function.py file to unzip and clean the atlas dataset downloaded in step  above; this returns a dataset in csv which is a cleaned and reformated format of the downloaded dataset in step 4
+5. Use the "Clean Atlas" function found on the function.py file to unzip and clean the atlas dataset downloaded in step 4 above; this returns a dataset in csv which is a cleaned and reformated format of the downloaded dataset in step 4.
-6. Replace input dataset in dashboard.py with the csv output from running Clean Atlas" Function from step 5 above
+6. Replace input dataset in dashboard.py (line 17) with the csv output from running "Clean Atlas" function from step 5 above.
-7. RUn dashboard.py
+7. Run dashboard.py.